* No decisions on Monday, more discussions during the week

 EU diplomats said the main thrust of new steps could be financial because that would hit the Russian government rather than citizens.
 It could be coordinated with the United States, whose measures were also focusing on the financial sector.

 Two diplomats said they did not rule out a ban on the purchases of Russian sovereign bonds to make it more difficult for the Russian government to finance itself on markets.

 In July, the EU banned Russian state-owned banks from raising capital or from borrowing in EU markets.

-Moscow has retaliated against sanctions by banning most food imports from Europe and the United States.
-One risk of a ban on buying Russian sovereign bonds is that the Kremlin could hit back by dumping European government bonds, of which Russian state institutions have significant holdings.
+Moscow has retaliated against sanctions by banning most agricultural imports from Europe and the United States.
+The risk of a ban on buying Russian sovereign bonds is that the Kremlin could hit back by dumping European government bonds, of which Russian state institutions have significant holdings.

-Asked about whether Russia could be cut off from the international money transfer system known as SWIFT, one diplomat said the idea had been floated several months ago, but that there was opposition to it among several EU countries.
+Asked about the idea that Russia could be cut off from the international money transfer system known as SWIFT, one diplomat said the idea had been floated several months ago, but that there was opposition to it among several EU countries.

 The July sanctions also hit equipment for the oil and defence sectors, and the sale of “dual use” technologies to military end-users.
 That restriction could now be broadened.

 Russia’s gas sector, which powers European industry and lights its cities, has been spared so far.
 Moscow is the world’s biggest exporter of gas and second biggest exporter of oil.

 But the new package could also include high technology for gas excavation, another EU diplomat said.